Amy Zerner and Monte Farber

-Amy Zerner and Monte Farber are a duo of writers and illustrators active in the fields of astrology and spirituality.
-As a married couple, they have written over 50 books and achieved sales of over 3 million copies.
-Farber serves as the primary author while Zerner both writes and illustrates.
-The couple published their first book in 1988 and subsequently published their work in 18 languages.
+Amy Zerner (b.
+1951) and Monte Farber (b.
+1950) are a married duo of writers and illustrators active in the fields of astrology and spirituality.
+As a couple, they had, as of October 2017, written approaching 50 published works, and had approaching 3 million copies in print.
+On these, Farber has served as the primary author, while Zerner both writes and illustrates.
+The couple published their first book in 1988, and their subsequently published works have appeared in 17 languages.